-- GSBAS has partnered with Friends of Connetquot, Friends of Wertheim, and Friends of Fire Island Lighthouse to present birding field trips, internships, workshops and joint educational programs and supported organizational events through attendance, letters in support of issues and monetary donations.
+- GSBAS has partnered with Friends of Connetquot and Friends of Wertheim to present birding field trips, internships, workshops and joint educational programs and supported organizational events through attendance, letters in support of issues and monetary donations.

 GSBAS’ Stewardship at Brookside County Park

 - GSBAS’ trained volunteer Tour